By Pat McKenna (updated 2019)

 The Yukon River Quest can present challenges of wet, cool weather or very hot weather, variable wind conditions and extreme long distance leading to overwhelming fatigue.
 So what do you eat?
 How do you maintain your energy for the long haul?

 The concentration of blood glucose falls progressively during prolonged, strenuous exercise (paddling to Dawson).
 This is because glucose uptake by continually working muscle increases as much as 20-times above resting levels.
 Blood is going to your large muscle groups while your digestive system is forced to take a back seat.
 Added to this is prolonged sitting and shoving in food at high speed.
 As a result, many racers experience digestive troubles.
 Consuming high amounts of air while eating and not consuming enough fluids can contribute to the nasty burps volunteers hear down the river, well before the racers arrive.

-Studies have shown that endurance exercise alters protein metabolism increasing amino acid oxidation and greatly increasing protein needs.
-Protein, consumed with carbohydrate stimulates the release of insulin and growth hormone.
-While your muscle cells are getting a continual workload while paddling, time spent feeding those muscles has to be taken.
+Studies have shown that endurance exercise alters protein metabolism.
+Amino acid oxidation increases dramatically greatly increasing protein needs.
+Protein, consumed with carbohydrate, stimulates the release of insulin and growth hormone.
+While your muscle cells are getting a continual work out while paddling, time spent to feed those muscles must be taken.